We’re continuing the #52WeeksOfScrivener series today by taking a look at the Timeline view.

-The Scrivener Timeline feature is so intuitive, it’s hard to believe that it wasn’t one of the first things developed, back in version 1.0.
-But it was worth the wait.
+The Scrivener Timeline feature is so intuitive, it’s hard to believe that it wasn’t one of the first things developed back in version 1.0, but it didn’t become a thing until version 3.0.
+It was worth the wait.
 Here’s how it works.

 Label Your Chapters

-It’s important to note that you won’t see any sign of those labels in the binder (that column of items on the left) unless you go to VIEW > USE LABEL COLOR IN > BINDER.
+It’s important to note that you won’t see any sign of those pretty colored labels in the binder unless you go to VIEW > USE LABEL COLOR IN > BINDER.
 Then it’ll look like this (see image on the left there).

 OR you can cherry pick the items you want to work with (COMMAND-click on my mac), then click the icon at the bottom right of your screen to display those items in the corkboard.

-Now, if I zoom out a bit, you can see how this looks with all of my chapters lined up by whose POV their told from:
+Now, if I zoom out a bit, you can see how this looks with all of my chapters lined up by whose POV they’re told from:

 Looking at it like that I can see that my story starts out with more of Sam’s POV, then kind of shifts to more of Alex’s POV.
 Maybe I intended that, maybe not.